oluwadara-abijo/Users/README.md

 # Users
-The app displays a list of users and their details.\
+The app displays a list of users and their details.
-&nbsp;

-This is an Android technical test.

 Data comes from [DummyAPI](https://dummyapi.io/) and it is persisted using Room.